- Houston’s Opportunity Zones

 Current and Upcoming Houston Area O-Zone Projects

-Below are five projects in the development which lie within one of Houston’s 150 O-Zones:
+Below are five current projects located in one of Houston’s 150 O-Zones:

-Hines has plans to develop The Preston.
-Once completed, the 373-unit luxury tower will be Downtown Houston’s tallest residential development.
-Construction began in March and the project should be completed sometime in 2020.
+Hines is currently building a 46-story, 373-unit luxury tower originally named The Preston (Hines changed the name to Brava in November 2020).
+Once completed, Brava will be Downtown Houston’s tallest residential development.
+Construction began in March 2019 and is slated for completion in Q3 2022.
 Due to its location in a Houston Opportunity Zone, Hines will receive favorable tax benefits from this project.

-Acquired by Kaldis last November along with two adjacent parcels, this renewal project will revive a historic 1930s Art Deco-style building.
-At 60,000 SF, The Cameron was originally built for Cameron Iron Works.
-Overall, the plan is for a mixed-use development that will house professionals and creatives.
-Kaldis plans to complete and open the property by fall 2019.
+Acquired by Kaldis in November 2018 along with two adjacent parcels, this renewal project revived a historic 1930s Art Deco-style building.
+At 60,000 SF, The Cameron was originally built for

 East River/ Midway Sites